 The EEOC enforces the ADEA.
 To find an EEOC office near you, and to learn more about the ADEA, check out the EEOC's website at www.eeoc.gov.

 The Americans With Disabilities Act (ADA) can be found at 42 U.S.C.
 12101-12213.
 It prohibits employers from discriminating against people with disabilities in any aspect of employment, including applications, interviews, testing, hiring, job assignments, evaluations, compensation, leave, benefits, discipline, training, promotions, medical exams, layoffs, and firing.
-(For information on complying with the ADA during the hiring process, see Nolo's article Avoid Disability Discrimination When Hiring New Employees.)
+(For information on complying with the ADA during the hiring process, see our article on how to avoid disability discrimination in the workplace.)